clij/clij-docs/reference.md

 Computes the Gaussian blurred image of an image given two sigma values in X and Y. Thus, the filterkernel can have non-isotropic shape.

+The 'fast' implementation is done separable.
+In case a sigma equals zero, the direction is not blurred.

 **Parameters**: Image source, Image destination, Number sigmaX, Number sigmaY

 **Available for**: 2D